uzh/lit-content/README.md

 5. Submit a pull request

 If you don't know git, just [create an issue](https://github.com/uzh/lit-content/issues/new) and provide your content as a link or a download.
 We might ask for some metadata (i.e. your name, collaborators etc.).
 Once we have everything we need, we will set your content up as a repository, and link it to this repo as a submodule.

+## Gotchas

+This repo will ignore any hidden folders in the root directory, due to the way the marugoto deployment works.
+Bear this in mind!